 7) Deliver the shock (press and hold the “discharge” or “shock” button).

 After delivering the shock, immediately restart CPR for 2 minutes; stop if signs of circulation appear (coughing, breathing, movements).
 Then reassess the rhythm and if the first shock has not been effective, deliver subsequent shocks every 2 minutes for shockable rhythms.
 Continue CPR between shocks.
 Next, establish vascular access (intravenous or intraosseous), intubate the patient when possible (if not done already), and administer medications (Figure 3.3-6).
 Tracheal intubation should not delay defibrillation attempts and may be deferred until return of spontaneous circulation is achieved.
 A series of 3 shocks at intervals <2 minutes may be used in the case of a cardiac arrest occurring during cardiac catheterization or shortly after a surgical cardiac procedure, or in the case of a witnessed cardiac arrest in a patient already connected to a manual defibrillator.
-Following the first 2 (American Heart Association [AHA] guidelines) or 3 (European Resuscitation Council [ERC] guidelines) ineffective shocks, administer IV epinephrine 1 mg.
-After 3 ineffective shocks, administer IV amiodarone 300 mg (see below) before delivering the fourth shock.
+Following the first 2 (American Heart Association [AHA] guidelines) or 3 (European Resuscitation Council [ERC] guidelines) ineffective shocks, administer IV epinephrine 1 mg (10 microg/kg for children).
+After 3 ineffective shocks, administer IV amiodarone 300 mg (5 mg/kg for children; maximum, 300 mg; see below) before delivering the fourth shock.
 Do not stop CPR for the time the drugs are being administered.
 If the fourth shock is also ineffective, deliver subsequent shocks every 2 minutes and administer epinephrine 1 mg every 3 to 5 minutes.
-Consider administration of another 150 mg of amiodarone and look for reversible causes of cardiac arrest (see below).
+Consider administration of another 150 mg of amiodarone (you may repeat 5 mg/kg for children) and look for reversible causes of cardiac arrest (see below).
 Consider changing position of the defibrillator paddles to a front-to-back position (Figure 3.3-5) or to the opposite middle axillary lines.

-1. Clear the airway.
+1. Clear/open the airway.
 Perform endotracheal intubation if the provider is sufficiently skilled in this procedure (this should be completed within 10 seconds).
 Note: CPR and prompt defibrillation have priority over intubation.
-If endotracheal intubation is unsuccessful, you may try an esophageal-tracheal tube (Combitube), laryngeal mask, or laryngeal tube.
-Alternatively, insert an oropharyngeal or nasopharyngeal airway (see Nasogastric or Orogastric Tube Insertion).
+If endotracheal intubation is unsuccessful, you may try a laryngeal mask or laryngeal tube.
+Alternatively, insert an oropharyngeal or nasopharyngeal airway.

-2. Ventilate the patient using a self-inflating bag (with a valve) that is connected to a reservoir bag and high-flow oxygen (>10-15 L/min) to achieve the highest possible levels of oxygen in the inhaled air (close to 100%).
+2. Ventilate the patient using a self-inflating bag (with a valve) that is connected to a reservoir bag and high-flow oxygen (>10-15 L/min) to achieve the highest possible inspired concentration of oxygen during CPR (close to 100%).
 Before intubation (and also when an oropharyngeal or nasopharyngeal airway is used) ventilate the patient using a face mask, delivering 30 chest compressions followed by 2 rescue breaths.
 After successful intubation ventilate the patient via the endotracheal tube at a rate of approximately 8 to 10 breaths/min; synchronization with chest compressions is not necessary.
 Asynchronous CPR may be also attempted once the airway has been secured using supraglottic airway devices.
 The ventilation volumes are 6 to 7 mL/kg (500-600 mL) over 1 second.
-If capnography (measurement of the end-expiratory CO2 levels) is available, it can be used to additionally confirm endotracheal intubation, effectiveness of ventilation, and return of spontaneous circulation, and to assess the quality of chest compressions.
+If capnography (measurement of the end-expiratory CO2 levels) is available, it can assist in confirming endotracheal intubation and in the assessment of the effectiveness of ventilation, return of spontaneous circulation, and quality of chest compressions.

 2) Hypovolemia (eg, hemorrhage, diarrhea).